The Cathode Ray Tube site

 Two very early Crookes tubes.

 With envelope diameters of about 6 centimeters, one with metal electrodes, the other with pyramidal shaped carbon electrodes.
-The tube with the small ball electrodes is a tube with an absolute vacuum, there is no glow or spark in the tube even with very hight tensions, that even after all those years!
+The tube with the small ball electrodes is a tube with an absolute vacuum, there is no glow or spark in the tube even with very high voltage, that, even after all those years!
 Darkening on the glass suggests restoring the vacuum due to heat in the past.

 The other tube has some gas molecules which will give a discharge when activated, the odd electrodes are still a mystery.